ABC tried to censor the Oscars slap. It spread unedited anyway.

 “Our ex-PM [Kevin] Rudd went on TV and used the word s---storm, famously,” Mack said.

-A radio producer for the BBC, who spoke on the condition of anonymity because the person was not authorized to speak officially on broadcast standards, said “Americans can be a bit more puritanical and outraged by these things.”
+A radio producer for the BBC, who spoke on the condition of anonymity because the person was not authorized to speak officially on broadcast standards, said: “Americans can be a bit more puritanical and outraged by these things.”

-“We don’t have a thing when you’re watching a movie [airing] at 11 a.m. and Samuel L. Jackson is calling people ‘melon farmers’,” he said of the American broadcast practice of overdubbing expletives for less objectionable phrases.
+“We don’t have a thing when you’re watching a movie [airing] at 11 a.m. and Samuel L. Jackson is calling people ‘melon farmers,’ ” he said of the American broadcast practice of overdubbing expletives for less objectionable phrases.

 From the start of early broadcast history, the standard of what is considered appropriate for broadcast in the United States went largely unchanged for half a century, said Robert Thompson, a professor of TV and pop culture at Syracuse University.